|Employer||Korea Future Initiative|

 We are Korea Future Initiative.
 We document violations, establish truths, and sound alarms.

-Based in London, Korea Future Initiative (KFI) is an NGO that supports human rights in North Korea.
-We use information technologies and documentation methods to organise and present data about violations.
+Based in London, United Kingdom and Seoul, South Korea, Korea Future Initiative (KFI) is an NGO that promotes and defends human rights in North Korea.
+We use information technologies and documentation methods to discover, analyse, organise and present evidence about human rights violations and abuses.
 We are passionate about establishing the truth and advocating for justice.
-Our team works in London, Seoul and throughout China and Southeast Asia, and includes North Korean exiles.
+Our team works in the UK, South Korea, and throughout China and Southeast Asia, and includes North Korean exiles.

 KFI is deeply rooted in the North Korean human rights movement, with over a decade of experience and a high level of expertise in documenting human rights abuses.
-We are a group of human rights researchers and North Korean exiles who act strategically on specific and pressing human rights violations.
+We are a group of human rights researchers and North Korean exiles who work collaboratively on specific and pressing human rights violations to equip governments and international organisations with evidence and authoritative human rights information that support strategies to effect tangible and positive change in North Korea.
 Our work started in 2013 with the European Alliance for Human Rights in North Korea, an organisation dedicated to platforming exiled North Korean voices.
-In 2019, we have evolved into a leader in critical under-reported issues, such as sexual violence in North Korea.
+In 2020, we have evolved into one of the global leaders in documenting evidence of human rights violations in North Korea, including on sexual violence, Freedom of Religion or Belief, and the North Korean penal system.

-KFI is a small, locally based organisation that punches above its weight.
-We have provided direct support to victims, briefed governments around the world, been the first to report on violations, rescued North Koreans from danger, and have mobilised the exiled community to speak out.
-Our strong networks across the United Kingdom and South Korea afford us with a remarkable network and level of trust with human rights organisations, rescue organisations, and exile-led North Korean NGOs.
+KFI is a small, international organisation that punches above its weight.
+We have provided direct support to victims, briefed governments around the world, been the first to report on violations, and have mobilised the exiled community to speak out.
+Our strong networks across the United Kingdom and South Korea afford us with a remarkable network and the level of trust with human rights organisations and exile-led North Korean NGOs.

 AIM & PURPOSE OF ENGAGING A FUNDRAISING CONSULTANT

-KFI is seeking a consultant with a record of achievement in securing grant funding for human rights programmes.
-The consultant will report to the Executive Director of KFI and deliver the following outputs and activities:
+KFI is seeking a consultant with a record of achievement in securing grant funding from large international human rights funders to help develop a strategy for us to engage and build relationships with large international human rights funders with a longer-term view of securing funding from those sources of funding.
+The consultant will report to the CEO of KFI and deliver the following outputs and activities:

-1. Identify funding opportunities from UK and non-UK grant makers to support KFI core and project activities.
-Measured by a donor pipeline consisting of at least 50 potential prospects to approach.
+- Identify appropriate funding opportunities from large international human rights funders to ultimately support KFI core costs.
+Measured by a donor pipeline consisting of at least 25 potential prospects to approach.

 SKILLS AND EXPERIENCE